Dangerous Goods by Air Freight to Germany

 Can Aircargo.nl pick up Dangerous Goods from me?

-Yes, we pick up your shipment throughout the Netherlands.
-Alternatively, you can deliver it yourself to our warehouse in Aalsmeer, 10 minutes from Schiphol.
+Yes, we collect your shipment anywhere in the Netherlands.
+Alternatively, you can deliver yourself to our warehouse in Aalsmeer, just 10 minutes from Schiphol.

-Dangerous Goods exporting to Germany?
+Dangerous Goods shipping to Germany?